Siegi Sessler: Post World War II

 At the end of the war in 1945, he discovered his Uncle Max had survived and opened a restaurant in Swiss Cottage, North London.
 Taking the office above, he and partner John Mills had their start in London's club world.
 Their partnership ended with The Milroy Club and issues over Les Ambassadeurs.
 His first solo venture was the "La Rue", which later became The International Fine Arts Club, in Mayfair.
 He spent a considerable amount of time in America, helping Hollywood insiders impacted by McCarthyism, such as writer Carl Foreman, who at the time of his allegations was writing the script for "The Bridge on the River Kwai".
 He thanked Siegi by naming a character after him in the classic The Guns of Navarone.
 He was the Best Man to singer Pearl Bailey when she remarried.
 He enjoyed staying in Las Vegas' Sands Hotel or at New York's 21 Club.
 He liked to watch the New York Yankees play or see a title fight at Madison Square Garden.
 He had been a professional wrestler in Poland.

 Siegi's Club

 Siegi's Club opened in 1950.
-It soon became known as one of London's finest restaurants, a favorite hideaway for its extraordinary clientele.
-Privacy was assured, despite journalists and newspaper moguls, alike, enjoying their 'membership'.
-This code of conduct, long since passed, was watched over carefully by Siegi himself.
+It soon became known as one of London's finest restaurants, a favorite hideaway for its high profile clientele.
 Should Frank Sinatra and Dean Martin choose to entertain the lunchtime gathering with a few songs around the piano, the chances are that Sam Spiegel would ask them to "keep it down...I'm trying to work here!", or Groucho Marx would insist on "professional singers entertaining him over his lunch...Auditions by "buskers" gave him gas!"

 Keith Richards, in his autobiography, Life, whilst talking about his brother Freddie, writes...